Eupithecia distinctaria

-from the Iberian Peninsula through western and central Europe including the British Isles as well as further east as far east as far as Russia and Iran.
+from Ireland, Britain and the Iberian Peninsula through western and central Europe then East to Russia (Volga-Don, East Caucasus, Western Caucasus, Kaliningrad) and Iran.
 In the north the range reaches as far as the southern Fennoscandia, to the south, where it is more common, it occupies the Mediterranean and Asia Minor.
 It is found primarily on warm, stony slopes and rocky structures as well as on sparse grassy areas with thyme mounds.
 In the Alps, it rises to heights of 2000 metres.